junxit/us-congress-code/title-26/chapter-1/sec-1.md

 Pub.
 L. 88–272, title I, § 131, Feb.
 26, 1964, 78 Stat.
 30, as amended by Pub.
 L. 99–514, § 2, Oct.
 22, 1986, 100 Stat.
 2095, provided that: “Except for purposes of section 21 of the Internal Revenue Code of 1986 [formerly I.R.C.
 1954] (relating to effect of changes in rates during a taxable year), the amendments made by parts I and II of this title [amending this section and sections 2, 11, 37, 141, 144, 242, 821, 871, 963, 6016, 6074, 6154, 6212, 6504, and 6655 of this title] shall apply with respect to taxable years beginning after December 31, 1963.”

+### Short Title of 2014 Amendment

+Pub.
+L. 113–94, § 1, Apr.
+3, 2014, 128 Stat.
+1085, provided that: “This Act [amending sections 9006, 9008, 9009, 9012, and 9037 of this title and sections 282 and 282a of Title 42, The Public Health and Welfare, and enacting provisions set out as a note under section 282a of Title 42] may be cited as the ‘Gabriella Miller Kids First Research Act’.”

 ### Short Title of 2013 Amendment

 Pub.
 L. 112–240, § 1(a), Jan.
 2, 2013, 126 Stat.
 2313, provided that: “This Act [see Tables for classification] may be cited as the ‘American Taxpayer Relief Act of 2012’.”